Advanced Database Setup¶

 Set strong passwords if the database is exposed to an external network.
 Never expose your database to the public Internet in this way, for example, if it is running on a cloud server.

-An index schema migration is performed automatically when PhotoPrism starts.
-The following instructions may be helpful in special cases, such as when a temporary issue has prevented a successful migration:
+An index schema migration is performed automatically every time PhotoPrism is (re)started.
+The following instructions may be helpful in special cases, such as when a temporary problem has prevented a successful migration: